 During a ground attack sortie on Ljubljana airfield in 1944 a Supermarine Spitfire Mk IX, serial number MJ116 of 73. squadron Royal Air Force was hit by flak and crashed on the southern outskirts of Ljubljana city.
 The pilot Flt.Lt.
 Clark bailed out successfully and was captured.
 In 2018 the remains of this Spitfire were excavated.
 The remains included a superbly preserved Merlin engine and significant other parts of the aircraft.
 These parts are now displayed in the Park of Military History in Pivka, Slovenia.

 In late 2020 the co-founder of AFormX – Janez Cestnik came across the Heritage Flight Simulation Supermarine Spitfire Mk IX plans built simulator.
 We were immediately impressed by the technology of the simulator.
-The key motivation to invest into the building of this simulator was that our partner Park of Military History Pivka, where the MiG-21bis simulator is placed decided to expand our cooperation and combine the remains of the Spitfire MJ116 with our simulator.
+The key motivation to invest into the building of this simulator was that our partner Park of Military History Pivka, was ready to combine the remains of the Spitfire MJ116 with our simulator into a very innovative hybrid display.

 Our core idea was that combining the remains of the original Spitfire and a very realistic simulator would make for a extremely innovative presentation.
 The presentation moves the visitors from seeing and thinking about the remains to actually experiencing the flight in the Spitfire serial number MJ116 over the photorealistic Slovene terrain.
 Therefore the simulator is tuned to digitally and physically as closely as possible match the simulator to the MJ116 aircraft.